kunte0/Prometheus-Grafana-Monitor-Setup/README.md

 ## Usage

 Go to grafana dashboard, login with `admin:admin` and change the password.
-Play around with itand import some dashboards and panels.
+Play around with it and import some dashboards and panels.
 Go to the [dashboard library](https://grafana.com/grafana/dashboards/), copy the id and import it.
 Set up alerts to telegram, discord or slack.